yewstack/yew/docs/concepts/function-components.md

 Function components are a simplified version of normal components.
 They consist of a single function that receives props and determines what should be rendered by returning `Html`.
 Basically, it's a component that's been reduced to just the `view` method.
-On its own that would be quite limiting because you can only create pure components, but that's where hooks come in.
+On its own that would be quite limiting because you can only create pure components, but that's where Hooks come in.
 Hooks allow function components to use state and other Yew features without implementing the `Component` trait.

 ## Creating function components